-CBSE Class 12th results 2017 likely to be announced tomorrow at cbseresults.nic.in
+CBSE Class 12th results announced at cbseresults.nic.in

-CBSE 12th result 2017: The Central Board of Secondary Education (CBSE) will release the Class 12 results 2017 on May 27 or May 28.
+CBSE 12th result 2017: The Central Board of Secondary Education (CBSE) has released the Class 12 results 2017.
 As per the sources, the Board has decided not to appeal to the Supreme Court over the High Court’s decision on marks moderation policy.
 Therefore, CBSE will release the results this weekend.

 “We do not want to delay the results further and therefore we’ll decide the result declaration date today.
 The Class 12 results are most likely to be released on either tomorrow or day after,” said the source.